luis-saes/generic-dashboard/README.md

 This Dashboard was created with the purpose of showing knowledge in different web development abilities.
 Made with the intention of showing my development flow and skills.
+You can check the design through the link: https://www.figma.com/file/WFyRPMM0S1pHvFf4vN5vl6/Generic-Dashboard

 ### Built With